mana-z/bashtest/README.md

 ## Installing
 ### Without Docker

-- Just put `bunit.sh` to `/usr/local/bin` or any other place in your PATH.
+- Just put `bashtest.sh` to `/usr/local/bin` or any other place in your PATH.

 ### With Docker

 - Build included Alpine-based dockerfile:

 ```
-$ docker build -t bunit .
+$ docker build -t bashtest .
 ```

 ## Usage